UWrc/tillicum-slurm/02-monitoring-resource.md

-# Monitoring Resource Usage in Tillicum
+# Monitoring Resource Usage on Tillicum

-Efficient use of Tillicum’s GPUs and compute resources starts with understanding how to monitor your jobs and usage.
+Efficient use of Tillicum’s GPUs and compute resources starts with understanding how to monitor your jobs and usage:
-Slurm provides several built-in tools for checking job status, performance, and resource efficiency.
+- Slurm provides several built-in tools for checking job status, performance, and resource efficiency.
-Tillicum also provides the `hyakusage` utility for monitoring costs and budgets.
+- Tillicum also provides the `hyakusage` utility for monitoring costs and budgets.

 ## Checking Job Accounting with `sacct`

-`sacct` displays accounting data for all jobs and job steps in the Slurm job accounting log or Slurm database.
+`sacct` displays accounting data for all jobs and job steps in the Slurm database.
 It’s useful for reviewing job history, including elapsed time, resource requests, and job states.

 See the [sacct manual](https://slurm.schedmd.com/sacct.html) for a full list of format options.
 The man pages can also be viewed on Tillicum by running `man <command>`.
 Exit the man command with `q`.